-The average direct educational expense for a student at Angelina College is approximately \$2,117 per semester for tuition, fees, books and supplies based on 14 credit hours.
+The average direct educational expense for a student at Angelina College is approximately \$2,060 per semester for tuition, fees, books and supplies based on 14 credit hours.
 Indirect expenses to consider are transportation, room and board, and miscellaneous items.
-The budget total for these indirect expenses, as authorized by the Texas Coordinating Board, ranges from \$4,385 for a student who lives with parents/relatives to \$5,712 for an off-campus student per semester.
-The average cost for a resident student living in the college dormitory is \$4,300.
+The budget total for these indirect expenses, as authorized by the Texas Coordinating Board, ranges from \$4,900 for a student who lives with parents/relatives to \$5,950 for an off-campus student per semester.
+The average cost for a resident student living in the college dormitory is \$4,360.
 This figure includes tuition, fees, books, room, board, and miscellaneous expenses for one semester for a student enrolled in 14 credit hours.
-A comparison of Angelina College's costs to that of other Texas colleges can be found online at collegeforalltexans.com/apps/CollegeMoney.
+A comparison of Angelina College's costs to of colleges found that other Texas can be online collegeforalltexans.com/apps/CollegeMoney.
 A chart showing actual costs of tuition and fees may be found in the Finances section of this bulletin.